- Town Projects

 Recycling & Solid Waste

-Reducing the average tonnage of household solid waste is a priority and the Selectmen encourage residents to challenge themselves to reduce their household solid waste by keeping more out of the trash bag.
+Reducing the average tonnage of household solid waste is a priority and the Select Board encourages residents to challenge themselves to reduce their household solid waste by keeping more out of the solid waste stream.
+There is so much that can be reused or recycled.
+Reducing what goes into the solid waste stream and improving the environment begins with you.

 Don't Treat it Like Garbage

-If you are not an avid recycler or you are wishing to do more, start by making a small habit change and gradually increase from there.
+If you are not an avid recycler or you are wanting to do more to help the environment, start by making small habit changes and gradually increase from there.
+The Transfer Station offers great opportunities to reduce what goes into the solid waste stream.

 What More Can You Do to Throw Away Less?

-Organic materials, like food scraps, contribute to approximately 2/3rds of the solid waste stream.
+Organic materials, including food scraps, contribute approximately 30% of the solid waste stream.
 Not only is it heavy, it is wet and takes more energy to incinerate.
-Learn composting tips to help your garden grow and your trash bag lighter.
+And further, it takes up a lot of room in the garbage bag.
+Learn composting tips for home and what you can drop off at the Transfer Station.

 A complete list of all recycling materials that are accepted at the Transfer Station.